LordEggNutz/FoundryVTT/README.md

 # FoundryVTT
-A place for json files used in Foundry.
+This is a place where I keep files that I use in my games on FoundryVTT.